Into practice: Working with carers

 Dr Pepera suggests how best to handle a situation where a carer speaks for the patient.

-- How well does the carer know the patient?
-Are they a bank staff member from a care home or a family carer? (both situations have potential pitfalls – see The issues for more information)
+Firstly, think about how well the carer knows the patient.
+Are they a bank staff member from a care home or a family carer? (both situations have potential pitfalls – see The issues for more information).

-- Gather information from the patient directly.
+Ask the patient directly.
 Even someone who knows the patient well may be making assumptions, or may not pick up on clues that you will be able to garner from a proper assessment.
+Things to support this:

 - You must still carry out an examination where indicated – some carers can be very helpful in enabling an examination to take place, putting the patient at ease by being there, persuading them to be examined, or even (for an external examination like abdominal palpation) carrying out the examination themselves following your instructions.
 The patient may then be more willing to allow you to examine them yourself.

-- Concrete examples – the carer may be able to suggest concrete examples from the patient’s daily life which help to illustrate abstract ideas.
+The carer may be able to suggest specific examples from the patient’s daily life which help to illustrate abstract ideas.
 For example comparisons with previous illness or level of pain, such as 'Is it worse than when you had tonsillitis when we were at Auntie Ann’s?’

-If the patient can’t be persuaded to agree to examination but doesn’t understand the consequences of refusing to be examined (and therefore doesn’t have the capacity to make the decision – see the Consent and capacity sections of The issues and Into practice for more information) then the carer may be able to help by gently restraining the patient while they’re examined, as Shannon’s mother, Mrs Baillie does in GMP in Action (see Interactive case studies on GMC website).
+If the patient can’t be persuaded to agree to examination but doesn’t understand the consequences of refusing to be examined (and therefore doesn’t have the capacity to make the decision - see Into practice: Consent and capacity and The issues: Consent and capacity for more information) then the carer may be able to help by gently restraining the patient while they’re examined.
+Shannon’s mother, Mrs Baillie, does this in GMP in Action (see the interactive case study on our Good medical practice in action website).
 Do bear in mind though that the use of restraint is a challenging and sometimes controversial issue and will not be appropriate in every situation.

-For more information and guidance about restraint for people with learning disabilities have a look at guidance from the Royal College of Nursing: Let’s talk about restraint
+For more information and guidance about restraint for people with learning disabilities, have a look at guidance from the Royal College of Nursing - Let’s talk about restraint (pdf).

 The British Institute of Learning Disabilities also have a Code of Practice for the use and reduction of restrictive physical intervention and there are videos and other resources on the Social Care Institute for Excellence website.